20 Hartford Street Newton, MA 02461

 12. If HASP is unable to verify the location of the child, the police will be called.

 HASP begins on the first day of school each year and is open through the last day of school on the Newton School calendar.
 If the last day of school is late due to snow closings, HASP may need to change our closing date to an earlier date.
 The program is closed during legal holidays, school vacation weeks and the summer.
 HASP will inform parents of the last day of the program as soon as it is determined by the Newton Public Schools.
-(See HASP Calendar on last page of handbook.)
+(See HASP Calendar page on website.)

 If the Newton Public Schools decide to close due to weather or other emergencies during the school day, HASP will close and contact parents by email and telephone.
 We will also have the middle school make an announcement regarding the cancellation of the program.
 Parents should discuss with their child(ren) what to do in the event the HASP is closed due to inclement weather.
 In this event, please check your messages frequently for updates and further instructions.
 Please listen for the Newton Public School “no school” announcements on television and radio to determine if HASP is open.